This article highlights the Point Dume State Beach and Reserve. Seriously, this spot in Malibu is one of the prettiest in Los Angeles County!

 Because, who can be in a bad mood when you are surrounded by so much beauty?

-There was people rock climbing and we were able to see the action for the top.
+There were people rock climbing and we were able to see the action for the top.
 My husband felt inspired to do a ‘fake’ but interesting pose.

 From the top, you also have good views of Pirate’s Cove (which used to be a nude beach).